Someone trips over your tools and breaks their leg

 Your general liability policy provides financial protection if you are held responsible for some of the most common accidents that can occur at a business, such as a customer injury or damages to someone’s property.
 It also provides coverage if you are forced to defend an accusation of libel or slander.

-General liability insurance covers the risks that affect almost every business, no matter what your industry.
+General liability insurance, also known as commercial general liability (CGL), covers the risks that affect almost every business, no matter what your industry.
 It is the most common insurance for small businesses and self-employed professionals, and it’s typically the first policy purchased by new businesses.

 General liability is included in most business insurance packages because it covers the risks that many business owners face every day.
 It is not typically required by law, but some clients and agencies could ask you to have a certificate of insurance before they work with you.